ro468/NPPES-Doctor-Database/README.md

 ---

 ## Usage
-1. Download the latest NPI data from CMS.
+1. Download the latest NPI data from CMS.('https://download.cms.gov/nppes/NPI_Files.html')
 2. Run the analysis script to generate charts and filtered datasets.
 3. Use the search feature for doctor-specific queries.